core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * The following M elements are CBOR byte strings, each of which has as value an entity-tag value that the client wants to try against the corresponding server.

-   The entity-tag values included in the Multi-ETag option are subject to the same considerations for the entity-tag values used in an ETag option (see Section 5.10.6 of {{RFC7252}}).
+   The entity-tag values included in the Multi-ETag Option are subject to the same considerations for the entity-tag values used in an ETag Option (see Section 5.10.6 of {{RFC7252}}).

-The Multi-ETag option is of class E in terms of OSCORE processing (see Section 4.1 of {{RFC8613}}).
+The Multi-ETag Option is of class E in terms of OSCORE processing (see Section 4.1 of {{RFC8613}}).

 #### Encoding of Server Addressing Information ## {#sec-caching-validation-tpinfo}

-The first element of the CBOR sequence in the Multi-ETag option value is set to the byte serialization of the CBOR array 'tp_info' defined in Section 2.2.1 of {{I-D.tiloca-core-observe-multicast-notifications}}, including only the set of elements 'srv_addr'.
+The first element of the CBOR sequence in the Multi-ETag Option value is set to the byte serialization of the CBOR array 'tp_info' defined in Section 2.2.1 of {{I-D.tiloca-core-observe-multicast-notifications}}, including only the set of elements 'srv_addr'.

 In turn, the set includes the integer 'tp_id' identifying the used transport protocol, and further elements whose number, format and encoding depend on the value of 'tp_id'.

-When the Multi-ETag option is used in group requests transported over UDP as in this specification, the 'tp_info' array includes the following elements, encoded as defined in Section 2.2.1.1 of {{I-D.tiloca-core-observe-multicast-notifications}}.
+When the Multi-ETag Option is used in group requests transported over UDP as in this specification, the 'tp_info' array includes the following elements, encoded as defined in Section 2.2.1.1 of {{I-D.tiloca-core-observe-multicast-notifications}}.

 * 'tp_id': the CBOR integer with value 1 ("UDP"), from the "Value" column of the "Transport Protocol Identifiers" Registry defined in Section 14.4 of {{I-D.tiloca-core-observe-multicast-notifications}}